zhangzhenghsy/FIBERzz/README.md

 - *venv_name*:
 We will use a virtual python environment for FIBER, specify its name here.

+**NOTE**, should you be prompted to enter username/password for GitHub accounts during the execution of above script, plz simply ignore that and just type *"Enter"*.
 It's time to install some required packages in the virtual env:
 `workon [venv_name]`
 `./install_pkgs.sh`